What makes Chick-fil-A's classic chicken sandwiches so delicious?

 But MSG shouldn't just be considered as a cheap way to enhance flavor.
 Award-winning chefs like David Chang of the Momofuku restaurant empire and Grant Achatz of Chicago's Alinea use MSG in their dishes.
 The enhancer is also available online and at grocery stores.

-When reached via email about whether its breaded chicken contains any MSG, a Burger King spokesperson told TODAY, "Burger King has made substantial changes to its menu to embrace and promote 100% real food — fresh produce, beef and vegetables — and this will increasingly become part of our core marketing for our guests.
+When reached via email about whether its breaded chicken contains any MSG, a Burger King spokesperson tells TODAY.com, "Burger King has made substantial changes to its menu to embrace and promote 100% real food — fresh produce, beef and vegetables — and this will increasingly become part of our core marketing for our guests.
 Part of this important commitment is fully removing MSG from our menu and we’re proud to say that our plan is to have this complete by the end of this year."

 As for the beloved chicken-first chain?

 If Chick-fil-A does end up removing MSG from its menu altogether, there may actually be an unintended consequence.
 Along with its ability to make food taste more potent, MSG is also considered as a tool to help lower the total sodium count of processed foods or recipes.
-Said Largeman-Roth, "You can lower the sodium in a dish by [up to] 25% using MSG because it boosts flavor so well."
+Says Largeman-Roth, "You can lower the sodium in a dish by [up to] 25% using MSG because it boosts flavor so well."